EliasMouesca/Kaleidoscope/README.md

 You should have SDL2 main and image library installed.
 The packages may be called libsdl2-dev and libsdl2-image-dev.

 ## Installation
-just "make" should "install" (generate the binary and put it in the same diretory) it.
-It should compile and run on windows, did not test it.
+just "make" should "install" (generate the binary and put it in the same directory) it.
+I do have the intention of making this available in mswindows, I don't plan do in it soon though.

+## More info
+This is actually Kaleidoscope V2.
+It's really similar to version 1 but this one calculates the next frame based on the time that has passed since the last update, doing it this way, it solved an artifact that would show up if the cpu got busy with something else, runining the smoothness of the program.